Category: Poem Analysis

 The Bridge Builder

-The Bridge Builder by Will Allen Dromgoole An old man going a lone highway, Came, at the evening cold and gray, To a chasm vast and deep and wide.
-Through which was flowing a sullen tide The old man crossed…
+The Bridge Builder by Will Allen Dromgoole An old man going on a lone highway, Came at the evening cold and gray, To a chasm vast and deep and wide.
+Through which flowed a sullen tide The old man crossed…

 The Arrow and the Song